ARMmbed/mbed-os-example-client/README.md

 #### Compilation problems?

-If you encounter a problem compiling the application as follows
+If you encounter a problem like this when compiling the application:

 ```
 Building project mbed-os-example-client (K64F, GCC_ARM)